-For example, in one instantiation of PCC, the Cedilla Java compiler~\cite{colby2000certifying} contains a trusted VCGen with 23 KLOC.
-Foundational PCC~\cite{pcc-foundational, pcc-foundational:hoare, pcc-foundational:open, pcc-foundational:syntactic, pcc-foundational:tan, pcc-foundational:wu} shifts the trust on VCGen to foundational mathematical logic, and hence, further reduces TCB of conventional PCC.
-But it is only applicable to type-based PCC instantiations. }
+For example, one instantiation of PCC, the Cedilla Java compiler~\cite{colby2000certifying} contains a trusted VCGen with 23 KLOC (thousand lines of code).
+In comparison, the counterpart in \name, called assertion generator, is out of TCB (see~\autoref{sec:workflow}). } Moreover, PCC's implementation is typically tied to specific policies and even the kind of program analysis technique being used, hindering the verification of versatile policies in one integrated system. \ignore{ \quan{A few other angles to look at: 1) The burden of proving policy compliance in the PCC paradigm is still on the software authors; 2) Although it happens only once at load time, the proof checking induces overhead, especially with two things to consider under CC: a) there may be more than one policy to be verified and b) each run of the program may need individual load (e.g., CC in FaaS).
+The above should be sufficient(?) to motivate an improved design of PCC, which would allow outside proof contributors (this might be contrived?), and allow for a true verify-once-use-many-times scenario (with the help of blockchain techniques).} \quan{Even for foundational-PCC, the underlying math logic would require the policy-compliance proofs to be encoded into logic formulae/constraints, which in turn requires a \textit{trusted} backend checker/solver to verify safety.
+Our design removes such needed trust.} }